jansche/workingwithjan/README.md

 - I’m disciplined in balancing work and life.
 There’s no clear borders between the two anymore, but still we need to assign these segments to our days, for ourselves and our beloved ones.

-- **I’m an advocate for inclusive behavior and Diversity & Inclusion in general.** I might get back to you to talk with you on a behavior I saw that you showed or you were exposed to.
+- **I’m an advocate for inclusive behavior and Diversity, Equity & Inclusion in general.** I might get back to you to talk with you on a behavior I saw that you showed or you were exposed to.
 Don’t be afraid of talking about that, I’m striving to make things better, not embarrass anyone.

  - I will ask for meeting agendas unless it’s a 1:1 (possibly there’s a private reason you don’t want me to know about beforehand.)
 I recommend always having an agenda for meetings and if possible, pre-reads.
 This helps not only with attendance, but also makes the meeting time more productive.